python/cpython/Doc/library/argparse.rst

 .. method:: ArgumentParser.exit(status=0, message=None)

-   This method terminates the program, exiting with the specified *status* and, if given, it prints a *message* to :data:`sys.stdout` before that.
+   This method terminates the program, exiting with the specified *status* and, if given, it prints a *message* to :data:`sys.stderr` before that.
    The user can override this method to handle these steps differently::

     class ErrorCatchingArgumentParser(argparse.ArgumentParser):